LaurentFranckx/clean_get_data_project/README.md

 #Codebook

-* The codebook containing the detailed description of all variables can be found in the Word document code\_book.
+* The codebook containing the detailed description of all variables can be found in CODE\_BOOK.md (available in this repository).